A striking new landmark, with interiors to match

 Crescent moon

-Complementary shapes flourish in this room: the glinting crescent brass of the Lee Broom pendant light.
+Complementary shapes flourish in this room: the glinting crescent brass of the Lee Broom pendant lights.
 The little crescents of light that bounce off the Nobilis fabric of the cushions.
 The reflective arches of the leather headboard.
 These materials have an animated quality, full of life and lustre.

 The Atlas Building | Bedroom | Angel O’Donnell